 The B-MAD's tiled building from the early 1700s

-A decade after the opening of the Berardo Collection Museum of modern and contemporary art, businessman and art collector Joe Berardo decided to create another museum in Lisbon, this time to show his Art Nouveau and Art Deco collections, which are among the most significant of their kind in the world.
+A decade after the opening of the Berardo Collection Museum (now the MAC/CCB) of modern and contemporary art, businessman and art collector Joe Berardo decided to create another museum in Lisbon, this time to show his Art Nouveau and Art Deco collections, which are among the most significant of their kind in the world.
 After several delays due to the careful renovation of the beautiful tile-covered 18th-century building, it was finally ready to open to the public in April of 2021.

 The entrance to the museum